equinor/ert/docs/rst/manual/keywords/index.rst

 		-- when running the ECLIPSE jobs.
 		DATA_KW  MY_PATH  /mnt/my_own_disk/my_reservoir_model

 	The DATA_KW keyword is of course optional.
-Note also that the enkf has some built in magic strings.
+Note also that ERT has some built in magic strings.

 .. _delete_runpath: